Yutaka Wada's Craftsman Batting - The Hit Machine Who Carved 2,000 Career Hits

 Sustaining Through the Dark Ages

 Approximately half of Wada's 22 Hanshin years overlapped with the dark ages (1987-2002).
 Despite repeated last-place finishes, Wada maintained steady batting.
 He hit .316 in 1992 and contended for the batting title in 1994.
 In dark-age Hanshin, Wada's batting was a rare beacon.
 By the 2003 championship, the 38-year-old veteran served as young players' spiritual anchor.
-Wada stated that doing your job regardless of team performance matters most, maintaining professional standards.
+Wada maintained professional standards by doing his job regardless of team performance.
 He belongs to the craftsman contact-hitter lineage alongside MLB's Tony Gwynn.

 Achieving 2,000 Hits